 Tripling the federal energy RD&D budget over five years will enable the United States to pursue the full deep decarbonization innovation agenda.
 The federal government's current energy RD&D portfolio focuses heavily on clean electricity generation-only one of the ten technology pillars.
-Organizing the National Energy Innovation Mission around all ten will significantly improve the prospects for rapid progress on a wide range of technologies.
-Few of these technologies have yet achieved widespread commercial success anywhere in the world, so the United States has an opportunity to lead in nascent and growing markets including carbon capture and storage, digital energy technologies, long-duration grid energy storage, advanced transportation technologies, and clean fuels such as hydrogen.
-For each of the pillars, we propose specific federal government initiatives.
+Organizing the National Energy Innovation Mission around all ten will significantly improve

 In shaping the energy RD&D portfolio as it grows to \$25 billion annually by 2025 (that is, by Fiscal Year 2026, which begins October 1, 2025), policymakers should follow six strategic principles.
-The first five call for diversificationacross topics, stages of innovation, federal agencies, research partners, and regions of the United States.
+The first five call for diversification across topics, stages of innovation, federal agencies, research partners, and regions of the United States.
 In addition to covering all ten technology pillars, federal energy RD&D investments should cover the entire innovation pipeline from early-stage research to commercial-scale demonstration projects.
 They should expand beyond the Department of Energy (DOE) and its National Laboratories (Figure ES-2).
 Although DOE and the Labs will continue to provide core expertise on energy innovation, Congress should also provide growing funding for energy innovation at the Departments of Defense (DOD) and Agriculture (USDA), the National Science Foundation (NSF), the National Aeronautics and Space Administration (NASA), and other federal agencies.
 Participating agencies should invest across the innovation ecosystem, from federal labs to universities to private ventures, and partner with local and state governments to build regional clusters of excellence.
 Finally, the sixth principle recommends a strategy for managing the portfolio over time: Policymakers should adopt long-term funding targets but adapt the portfolio over time as circumstances change and as they learn from experience.